OrbitAIUCF/OrbitAI/README.md

 A custom website for the project may also be developed.
 The site would have embedded footage of a simulation demonstration.
 But the main focus is on the development of the model.

+---

+## Tools & Utilities

+- **CI/CD**: OrbitAI Developers have automated many of the version control processes.
+When a developer pushes new code or makes a pull request, GitHub creates a fresh Ubuntu virtual machine instance, downloads all required dependencies onto the VM, and checks out the rest of the repository all to perform tests for safe integration.